 Pain during or after exercise means that you’re pushing too hard.
 Exercise should never cause pain.

 Take it easier next time while you work up to a more strenuous workout.
 Some exercise can cause mild soreness, however, which should go away in under 48 hours.

 Muscle soreness will be most noticeable when you first start a new type of exercise.
 While it will decrease as time goes on, some soreness when exercising is normal.

 Movement is good for your body, but you’ll want to choose exercises that are easy on the joints.
 Most importantly, choose activities you enjoy, so you’re more likely to stick with them.

 If you have moderate to severe joint pain while exercising, stop immediately.
 This could be a sign of inflammation in the joint, which can cause joint damage.

-If you’re experiencing persistent moderate pain that doesn’t go away 24 hours after showing up and home treatment, consult your doctor to make sure there’s no joint damage.
+If you’re experiencing persistent moderate pain that doesn’t go away after a day or so, talk with your doctor to make sure there’s no joint damage.